GO Transit rail services: Extreme weather

 In winter conditions, trains are stored near Union Station to so that afternoon and evening trains can travel through less snow.
 Trains are kept at specific temperatures during storage to speed up engine startup on cold days and to eliminate frozen train doors.
 Fans are used to blow hot air onto track switches to keep them from freezing in extreme cold.
 Track snow removal is conducted using high-pressure blower snow removal equipment.

 In the event of exceptionally severe winter conditions, GO trains run on different schedules.
 Express trains will stop at all stations.
 The cancellation of train trips may occur, as well as replacing trains with buses.

 GO Transit inspects train air conditioning more frequently during summer, as A/C systems have to work harder on hot days.

 In extremely hot weather, train tracks can expand and buckle under the heat.
 These "sun kinks" can occur when temperatures are above 30 degrees Celsius for at least 48 hours.
 For safety reasons, sun kinks require trains to be operated at reduced speeds.
-Sun kinks are usually fixed during overnight or in the early morning.
+Sun kinks are usually fixed overnight or in the early morning.